Social Studies Education - Distance Format (EMAT-GE)

 Repeatable for additional credit: No

-EMAT-GE 2014 How Do I Teach Social Studies?
+EMAT-GE 2014 What is Social Studies and How Do I Teach It?
 (3 Credits)

 This module focuses on developing social studies curriculum that is meaningful, culturally relevant, & responds to the needs & abilities of diverse learners.
 Topics include key debates in US history, theories of learning & instruction, techniques for stimulating questioning & discussion, & employing assessment in instruction.
 Students will learn how to develop content-rich lessons that challenge & engage all learners in the classroom while building on learners’ previously acquired skills, abilities, & knowledge in social studies.